This post may contain affiliate links. Please read my Disclosure Policy for details.

 I upped my health level for two reasons: 20 years of chronic pain and inflammation were sending me into a wheelchair and I wanted to take my grandson to Italy as a high school graduation gift.

 Nothing has impacted me as positively as adopting a healthier lifestyle, in my case, a plant based one.
 I have the health and the energy to BE a spunky old broad.
 Learn more about my health journey at Journey With Healthy Me.

 Is your health supporting all that you want to do?

 Oh, to play as we did as children.
 Why does playing tend to stop as we get older?

 Play is such an important aspect of spunkiness.
-It unleashes creativity, inspires big ideas and invites others to tap into their inner children.
+It unleashes creativity, inspires big ideas and taps into the inner child.
 Often play pushes us beyond comfort zones as well, which is a good thing.